conradakunga/Blog/_posts/2026-03-10-code-housekeeping-part-9-seal-classes-records-by-default.md

 If i had my way I would have the default modifier for modern IDEs to be `sealed` for any new code.

+Fun fact - in the [Kotlin](https://kotlinlang.org/) language classes are [sealed by default](https://kotlinlang.org/docs/inheritance.html).

 ### TLDR

 **Seal classes by default, until a need arises to extend them.**